Funding and support

 The University of Reading Department of Archaeology and University of Manchester Department of Archaeology have provided field equipment loans and various research grants to assist in staff and student travel and subsistence.

-Eco Lasinthos Park, Lasithi, provided in-kind support (workspace and utilities) in 2008-9.
+Eco Lasinthos Park, Lasithi, provided in-kind support (workspace and utilities) in 2008-9 and other support in 2021-22.

-The Rust Family Foundation provided support for equipment and subsistence for our mapping and preparation teams in 2021-22.
+The Rust Family Foundation provided support for equipment and subsistence for our mapping and preparation teams in 2021-23.